90-minute Sessions

-We are prioritizing action-oriented symposium and workshop sessions.
-Our goal is to design a scientific program that gives participants clear, effective, and actionable solutions that they can take away from Public Health 2025 and apply in their local context.
+We are prioritizing action-oriented sessions proposals.
+Our goal is to design a scientific program that gives participants clear, effective, and actionable solutions that they can take away from Public Health 2026 and apply in their local context.

 Review Criteria

-• Background / Rationale clearly outlines the need for the symposium.
+- Background / Rationale – Is the need for this session clearly outlined?

-• Participants will be able to apply the information they learn in the session in their day-to-day research, policy or practice setting.
+- Applicability – Will participants be able to apply the information they learn in the session in their day-to-day research, policy or practice setting?

-• Description reflects an emerging or new perspective on a public health issue.
+- Innovation - Description reflects an emerging or new perspective on public health.

-• Learning objectives are clearly described and articulate what participants are expected to demonstrate a result of attending the workshop.
+- Learning objectives – Objectives are clearly described and articulate what participants are expected to demonstrate because of attending the session.

 Conflict of interest